lananovikova10/typostry/README.md

 # typostry

-A Next.js markdown editor with real-time preview, grammar checking, and theme support.
+A Next.js markdown editor with real-time preview, grammar checking, theme support, and diagram rendering.

 ## Description

-`typostry` is a feature-rich markdown editor built with Next.js that provides a seamless writing experience with real-time preview and advanced features like grammar checking, emoji support, and executable JavaScript code blocks.
+`typostry` is a feature-rich markdown editor built with Next.js that provides a seamless writing experience with real-time preview and advanced features like grammar checking, emoji support, executable JavaScript code blocks, and Mermaid diagrams.

 ## Features